apals/FairManager/README.md

 2. In this folder, create 3 files: the .html-file, the .controller.js (with the naming convention) file, and a .js file

-3. The .js file should contain the route logic, see for example https://github.com/apals/FairManager/blob/master/client/app/settings/settings.js
+3. The .js file should contain the route logic, see for example https://github.com/apals/FairManager/blob/master/client/app/edit-partner/edit-partner.js
+authenticate: admin also restricts the routes to users with administrator-access.
+See possible roles in client/app/app.constant.js

-4. If you want to add this to the navbar in the top, find navbar.controller.js in client/components/navbar and add it to the menu-list
+4. If you want to add this to the navbar in the top, find navbar.controller.js in client/components/navbar and add it to the menu-list.
+If you want to add to the right-hand side of the navbar, add it in the navbar.html file.